isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 References in lambdas that are not locally scoped cannot be guaranteed to stay valid.
-This results in undefined behaviour.
+This results in undefined behavior.
 See also [F.53](#Rf-value-capture).

 ### <a name="Rf-value-capture"></a>F.53: Avoid capturing by reference in lambdas that will be used nonlocally, including returned, stored on the heap, or passed to another thread